The Soldier's Details

 - Singapore-Darwin‐Sydney, HMT Arawa; Sydney-Melbourne by troop train; Melbourne to Fremantle, HMT Strathmore

-While at River Valley Road Camp John Duncan was involved with the clean-up of Alexandra Hospital.
+While at River Valley Road Camp Scotty Duncan was involved with the clean-up of Alexandra Hospital.
 This involved acquiring cement from Johore Bahru to be used for Hospital repairs.

 He was with a working part at Shell Refinery at Palau Bukang where they were required to clean fuel drums.